Polychlorinated Biphenyls (PCBs)

 Possible ways to reduce exposure to PCBs

-- Including plenty of variety in your diet.
+- Include plenty of variety in your diet.

-- Trimming off skin from fish and fat from meat and cooking it on a rack to let fat drain off.
+- Trim off skin from fish and fat from meat, and cook these foods on a rack to let fat drain off.

 For More Information